wallsfantasy/devdock-php/README.md

 ### CLI, FPM
-CLI use to execute PHP console commands, run tests and take care of framework cache while FPM is designed solely to receive http requests.
-The reason is simply CLI often took longer / heavier tasks so they can't share the same php.ini.
+CLI use to execute PHP console commands, run tests and take care of framework cache while FPM is designed solely to process http requests.
+The reason is simply CLI often took longer/heavier tasks so they can't share the same php.ini.

 Both (PHP) CLI and FPM are pre-installed with xdebug and has slightly different config.
 Because the request hits FPM from developer's machine it can "call back" the originator.
-OTOH in CLI we `sh` into the container and execute script within itself thus we need to explicitly configure our IP in `xdebug.ini`.
+OTOH, for CLI we `sh` and execute script from the container itself thus we need to explicitly configure our IP in `xdebug.ini`.

+To find host ip for CLI's xdebug config run this command inside CLI container
+    ```
+    /sbin/ip route|awk '/default/ { print $3 }'`
+    ```

 ### Nginx
 (tbd)